How to Select a Vendor Risk Assessment Questionnaire

 Cons:

-1. Questionnaire content management is handled internally.
-This can be a heavy undertaking with the changing risk landscape and regulations.
+1. Internal teams handle questionnaire content management, which can be a heavy undertaking due to the changing risk landscape and regulations.

 2. Vendors usually can't repurpose or share their responses with other customers.